RedisLabs/redislabs-docs/content/rv/api/how-to/create-api-keys-for-your-team.md

         1. Spaces are forbidden
 1. Click the button labeled 'Generate API Key.
 A popup window will appear specifying the secret key was successfully created.
 Copy the secret key value and store it in a safe location.

+{{% note %}}
+The dropdown list of users will only contain users of the current account, in the Owner role.
+Note that the user must be fully activated (i.e. verified email address)
+{{% note %}}

 ## Keeping the secret value of the key

 When generating a secret key, the secret value of the key is displayed for the first and only time.